S h a r e

-It has been in common use on trucks and buses since 2006 following the introduction of Euro4 regulations for those vehicle classes.
+Use of AdBlue has been common on trucks and buses since 2006 following the introduction of Euro4 regulations for those vehicle classes.

 AdBlue is considered a consumable similar to fuel.
-It is therefore deemed to be the driver’s responsibility to ensure that the AdBlue tank is kept topped up and to pay any costs associated with doing so.
+Therefore it is the driver’s responsibility to ensure the AdBlue tank is kept topped up and to pay any costs associated with doing so.
 AdBlue must never be added to fuel.
 AdBlue is always stored in a completely separate tank.
-However, in some vehicles the AdBlue filler will be located next to the fuel filler.
+However, in many vehicles the AdBlue filler will be located next to the fuel filler.

 It should also be noted that any damage incurred through the misuse of AdBlue such as adding it to either petrol or diesel tanks, or a breakdown resulting from low AdBlue levels, will not be covered under maintenance or recovery arrangements.

 Maintained leasing contracts do not cover AdBlue costs.
 However certain lease providers will top up AdBlue as part of a routine service.

 Drivers should make themselves aware of their responsibilities by consulting their vehicle handbook.

 - AdBlue is only applicable to diesel engines and is an emissions reduction technology that complements existing DPF technology.

 - Diesel cars fitted with a DPF may not necessarily feature an AdBlue tank.
 However, cars with an AdBlue tank always feature a DPF as part of the overall emission control solution.

 - AdBlue and DPF warning lights are separate and will illuminate independently of each other.